 Rutherford, Hong Qin

-The gene PCP1 is a mitochondrial rhomboid serine protease.
-Serine proteases are participants in many cellular functions such as mitochondrial dynamics, quorum sensing, serine type endopeptidase activity, protein binding, peptidase activity and catalytic activity.
-PCP1 also functions in the processing of cytochrome c peroxidase (CCP1) which is involved in degradation of ROS such as peroxides.
-Additionally Pcp1 partakes in the processing of Mgm1 a dynamin- like GTPase involved in mitochondrial fusion, fission and cristae formation.
-Deletion of pcp1 leads to extended RLS and lower growth fitness as compared to wild type cells.
+Mitochondria play a central role in life span extension effects of calorie restriction (CR).
+PCP1, a mitochondrial rhomboid serine protease, participates in mitochondrial dynamics and the processing of cytochrome c peroxidase (CCP1) which is involved in degradation of ROS such as peroxides.
+Additionally PCP1 partakes in the processing of MGM11 a dynamin- like GTPase involved in mitochondrial fusion, fission and cristae formation.
+Deletion of PCP1 leads to extended replicative life span (RLS) and lower growth fitness.
+Therefore, we focused on the role of PCP1 to better understand the role of mitochondria in CR.
 We hypothesize that the effect of PCP1 on life span is due to its influences on the endogenous levels of superoxide.
 We test this hypothesis by comparing the superoxide levels between cells grown in normal conditions and calorie-restricted media, and then monitored the superoxide levels by dihydroethidium staining.
 Using flow cytometer, we found that CR suppresses superoxide levels in wild type cells.
-In contrast, pcp1D cells show extremely low superoxide levels in both normal and CR media.
-These preliminary results suggest that the long RLS of pcp1D is due to its low levels of O2-, and also suggest that CR would have no effect on the lifespan of pcpc1D.
-Implications on yeast's gene expressions, its involvement with stress response mechanisms and their link to lifespan can potentially lead to answers regarding many human ageing diseases such as cancer, Alzheimer's, cardiovascular diseases, arthritis, cataracts, hypertension, osteoporosis, and type 2 diabetes.
+In contrast, cells of PCP1 deletion mutant show extremely low superoxide levels in both normal and CR media.
+These preliminary results suggest that the long RLS of pcp1∆ is due to its low levels of O2·-, and also suggest that CR would have no effect on the lifespan of pcp1∆.
+This study can potentially lead to more insights on ageing-related diseases in humans.

-Our goal is to

-There are many factors that may influence aging such as reactive oxidative species, osmotic pressure ,vacuole acidification and calorie restriction.
+…..There are many factors that may influence aging such as reactive oxidative species, osmotic pressure ,vacuole acidification and calorie restriction.
 This research focuses on how calorie restriction alters oxidative stress levels in ∆PCP1 genes and in turn how it affects the longevity of yeast cells.
 It has been proposed that the reduction in calorie intake without reduction in adequate nutrition (CR) slows aging and increases lifespan by increasing the activity of sirtuin SIR2 a NAD- dependent deacetylase...........CONNECT TO OXID STRESS

 Oxidative stress is the result of an occasional charged oxygen molecule being created (free radical) usually by the electron transport chain in the mitochondria.
 The charged oxygen molecule becomes very unstable and reactive.
 It then attacks other cells to seek electrons to pair with its missing electrons.
 If not neutralized by antioxidants they go on to create more volatile free radicals.
 The production of ROS such as peroxides and free radicals leads to fragmentation and damages all components of the cell, including proteins, lipids, and DNA (Frei 1997).